A threat to gender equality

-Justifications based on religion, culture, tradition and nationalism are also being used to block and cause regressions of laws at all levels – including in the sphere of international law.
+Justifications based on religion, culture, tradition and nationalism are also being used to cause regressions in law and policy at all levels – including in the sphere of international law.
 These justifications must be challenged.
 The violence they cause is unacceptable and cannot ever be condoned or tolerated.

-Greater strategizing and joint action across rights-based movements will increase our organizing power against fundamentalisms.
-In addition, reinforcing and protecting universal human rights will help to challenge States and groups who use religion, culture and tradition to avoid their human rights obligations.
+Greater strategizing and joint action across rights-based, social justice movements will increase our organizing power against fundamentalisms.
+In addition, reinforcing and protecting universal human rights will help to challenge States and groups who use justifications based on religion, culture and tradition to avoid their human rights obligations.

-Confronting religious fundamentalisms with our allies through advocacy at the UN and other international, regional and national spaces.
+Confronting religious fundamentalisms with our allies through advocacy at the UN and other international, regional, and national spaces.

-Coordinating a collaborative project, the Observatory on the Universality of Rights (OURs), that monitors, analyzes, and shares information on anti-rights initiatives threatening international and regional human rights systems
+Coordinating a collaborative project, the Observatory on the Universality of Rights (OURs), that monitors, analyzes, and shares information on anti-rights initiatives threatening international and regional human rights systems.